NickGrunert/master-thesis/modules/02_algorithm.typ

     This hypothesis is substantiated by observation of the distribution charts.
     The impact of blurring is discernible, as the surface coloration exhibits a more polished and smooth appearance subsequent to the application of this technique.

     === Surface Growth <section:surface_growth>

+    // TODO

     ==== Surface Growth

-    ==== Base Area Filtering <section:surfaces:filtering>
+    Using the edges computed in the edge detection pipeline, the algorithm is able to generate surfaces.
+    First, filter out all edge pixels and consider only non-edge pixels.
+    Assign one of them as a surface, then iteratively append all adjacent pixels from the list of non-edges until no connected pixels remain.
+    If there are no appended non-edge pixels left, assign one of them as a new surface and repeat the process.
+    This continues until all pixels are assigned.
+    There is no parameterization required and no edge cases that need to be considered.

     ==== Separation and Relinking

-    /*
-    Using the edges calculated in the edge detection pipeline, the algorithm is able to generate surfaces.
-    This is done by simply letting all non-edge pixel #quote("grow") into all directions until only edge pixel are left and thereby all disjunct pixel structures represent a surface.
-    While this in itself is relatively simple, @fig:surface_separation shows further improvements on this.
+    Next, the algorithm takes the generated surfaces and splits them on pixels that do not belong to edges but are adjacent to an edge, before attempting to reconnect such separated surfaces if their mean derivative is similar enough.
-    Generally speaking, they are failsafes to prevent the algorithm from connecting surfaces on loose connections due to the edges having minor error.
+    In general, these two steps are fail-safes to prevent the algorithm from connecting surfaces on loose connections due to small gaps between edges.

-    This is done by categorizing pixel touching edges as edge-pixel and separating surfaces which were only connecting through such.
+    In an effort to achieve the desired outcome, attempts were made to implement morphologic operations, erosion and dilation @MorphologicalOperator.
-    There were attempts to apply morpholigcal operations such as erosion and dilation @MorphologicalOperator to achieve this, but they were not successful, as they lead to the algorithm not being able to detect thin roof parts.
+    However, these attempts proved unsuccessful, as they resulted in the algorithm's inability to detect thin roof parts.
-    Simply put, no matter how small for example the erosion kernel was, it would always lead to too many pixels being lost, meaning in turn small or thin parts of the roof would be filtered out, due to the small image size.
+    In summary, regardless of the minimal size of the erosion kernel, it inevitably proved to be excessively radical, resulting in a significant number of pixels and especially entire surfaces being lost.
+    Given the small image size, too many components of the roof, small or thin sections, were being filtered out during the process.
+    Therefore, this approach was found to be unsatisfactory, since detection of all components is a requirement.
-    As this was not satisfying, the current approach of pixel categorization was developed, as it also simplifies re-adding the removed pixel.
+    Consequently, the current method of pixel categorization was developed, as it enables greater control over the behavior of the pixels.

-    However as this may lead to some real surfaces being split into multiple surfaces, a re-linking step is neccessary.
+    In this step, surfaces that are only connected through thin parts are subdivided into multiple smaller surfaces.
+    In such instances, the algorithm will attempt to reconnect the resulting sub-components.
-    For this, the algorithm calculates the mean derivative of each surface and connects surfaces which are close enough in their mean derivative.
+    In order to accomplish the aforementioned objective, the algorithm first calculates the mean derivative of each surface.
+    Subsequently, the method identifies surfaces that were previously part of the same surface and are sufficiently proximate in their mean derivatives.
+These surfaces are then reconnected accordingly.
+    The mean derivative has been identified as the most robust method for this purpose, as the average derivative is more susceptible to outlier values.

-    In turn, this leads to the introduction of the next parameter, the absolute minimum difference between the mean derivative of two surfaces to be connected, later simply called threshold.
+    Consequently, this results in the introduction of a new parameter: the absolute minimum difference between the mean derivative of two surfaces to be connected.
+    In instances where the threshold is set at an too-high level, correctly separated surfaces are erroneously reconnected.
-    A threshold too high leads to rightly separated surfaces being falsely reconnected while a threshold too low, which is less problematic, leads to surfaces being split into multiple surfaces, which mostly happens on smaller surfaces.
+    Conversely, when the threshold is set too low, surfaces are split into multiple surfaces, a phenomenon that predominantly occurs on smaller surfaces.
-    The threshold value thereby is absolute, as any form of percentage based threshold leads to a false bias against flat roof structures and too highly encoureages the algorithm to combine high derivative surfaces.
+    The threshold value is established as absolute, given the substantiated finding that percentage-based thresholds induce a false bias against flat roof structures and excessively prompt the algorithm to merge high derivative surfaces.

-    Later on after @section:scoring, the algorithm may be able to dynamically determine the threshold, but for now it is set to a fixed value, which was found to be the best for the current data whilest admitting limitaions.
-    Also, merging based on this value may not be the best approach at all.
-    There may later on be a better approach by simply testing if the merging of two surfaces leads to a higher score, which should in theory lead to the same or rather better results.
-    For now however, this remains theoretical and only a possibility for future improvements.

-    In general this leads to good results, as the mean derivative of a surface should be quite similar across the whole surface whilest the derivative of two distinct surfaces should be different enough to not be connected.
-    Two disjunct surfaces in question can only have about the same mean derivative if they are connected through another surface, which in turn should be detected by the algorithm, because after re-linking they are spatially not connected.
-    On the other hand they could have the same mean if they have a gap in height between them, which should definitely be detected by the edge detection algorithm, or at least this concern would need to be addressed there.
+    The linking step implements a failsafe that verifies spatial connectivity following the merging of two surfaces.
+This is due to the fact that a simple combination of derivatives does not guarantee this, particularly when larger surfaces are fragmented into numerous components.
+    This issue primarily originates from improper parameterization in the Canny algorithm outlined in @section:canny.
+    This challenge was addressed regardless.

+    This step, in general, only serves as a minor improvement and does not alter the outcome of the algorithm in a significant way.
+    Consequently, no comprehensive analysis or enhancement will be conducted on it, as preliminary experiments have demonstrated that an absolute reconnection threshold of 35 performs adequately overall.
+    Errors resulting from erroneous surface connections will be addressed through a negative impact on the segmentation evaluation in @section:scoring.

+    Subsequent research endeavors may seek to enhance the present methodology, particularly given its focus on reconnecting surfaces that have been separated during the current procedure.
+Additionally, it could be worthwhile to investigate the potential for interconnectedness among adjacent surfaces in a comprehensive manner.
+    Consequently, this would necessitate a more sophisticated approach, as the algorithm would be required to verify all adjacent surfaces, as opposed to solely those that were divided.
+    Additionally, the prevailing algorithm does not incorporate failsafes against the occurrence of two adjacent surfaces having the same mean derivative, yet being at different height levels, signifying that they are, in fact, not connected.

+    ==== Results
+    @fig:surface_separation shows how the surfaces are created and how the separation and linking steps influence the outcome.
+    // TODO

     #subpar.grid(
       columns: 4,